TL;DR:

 Types of U-turn Accidents

 Unsafe or illegal U-turns can lead to several types of accidents in Philadelphia.
-Often, these incidents can cause chain reactions, where a car involved in a U-turn forces another vehicle to swerve, which in turn may obstruct a third vehicle’s path.
+Often, these incidents can cause chain reactions, where a car involved in a U-turn forces another vehicle to swerve, which in turn may obstruct a third vehicle’s path or collide with witnesses and other drivers in adjacent lanes.

-- Hitting Parked Cars – Drivers performing U-turns may misjudge the required space to clear corners, resulting in collisions with parked cars.
+- Hitting Parked Cars – Drivers performing U-turns may misjudge the required space to clear corners, resulting in collisions with parked cars and property damage that requires full investigation and documentation.

 - Bicyclist and Motorcycle Crashes – U-turns pose a significant risk to bicyclists and motorcyclists due to their smaller size and lower visibility in traffic.
 The severity of injuries in these cases can be much greater, as the exposed nature of the rider offers little protection.
-If you are involved in a bicycle or motorcycle accident due to a U-turn, it’s highly recommended to consult with a top-rated lawyer to review the case.
+If you are involved in a bicycle or motorcycle accident due to a U-turn, it’s highly recommended to consult with a top-rated lawyer to review the case and investigate how to prove fault through police reports and witness testimony.

 In most cases involving U-turn accidents, the driver making the U-turn is typically found at fault.
 Pennsylvania operates under a no-fault insurance system for auto accidents, but it only applies to medical expenses.
 This means that each driver’s insurance pays for their own medical bills, regardless of who caused the accident.
 However, this no-fault system does not cover other damages, such as pain and suffering or lost wages.
+Understanding the difference between limited tort and full tort options is essential, as the serious injury threshold determines whether you can sue for non-economic damages beyond medical expenses.
+Pennsylvania also applies comparative negligence rules when determining liability, meaning fault can be shared between the plaintiff and defendant.
 While the no-fault system can complicate matters, ensuring that medical bills are paid and that property is repaired or replaced can be a confusing process in Pennsylvania.
+An attorney can negotiate with insurance companies on your behalf and represent you in court if a settlement cannot be reached.

 Contact an Experienced Philadelphia Car Accident Attorney